jundalisay/superb/content/en/social/cycles/afghanistan.md

 2001 | The US war in Afghanistan begins

 Five years, or even twenty years, is way too short.
 The ideal length for a society to form its own consciousness is around 80 years.
 For example, the period from the American Revolution to the Civil war is around 80 years.
 Only after this period was the American identity unified.
-Likewise, it took 78 years from the British War of the Roses to establish British identity as an Anglican society under Henry VIII.
+Likewise, it took 78 years from the British War of the Roses to establish British identity as an Anglican society under Henry the 8th.

 <!-- Twenty years of American Occupation is thus only 1/4 of the time needed.  -->